Alexey314/m3u-radio-music-playlists/README.md

 <br>

-at first this process was manuall but i finally got around to write a simple bash script to make this process fast and easy, i'll go over each step here one by one
+at first this process was manual but i finally got around to write a simple bash script to make this process fast and easy, i'll go over each step here one by one

-1st step: we need to get the links from the website [here](https://www.radio.pervii.com/en/online-playlists-m3u.htm) these files are automatically updated and sorted by popularity but the links themselves never change so after this one line command we don't need to repeat this frist step ever again and we can save these links to a text file for future downloads
+1st step: we need to get the links from the website [here](https://www.radio.pervii.com/en/online-playlists-m3u.htm) these files are automatically updated and sorted by popularity but the links themselves never change so after this one line command we don't need to repeat this first step ever again and we can save these links to a text file for future downloads
 ```
 lynx --dump --listonly --nonumbers https://www.radio.pervii.com/en/online-playlists-m3u.htm | grep ".m3u" | grep "top_radio" > list.txt
 ```